 Under certain circumstances, we or Regeneron could initiate a technology transfer to either us or another CMO to manufacture ARCALYST.
+For example, Regeneron could initiate a technology transfer as early as March 2023.
 Finding new CMOs or third-party suppliers to produce ARCALYST would add additional costs and require significant time and focus from our management and technical teams.
 We may also not be able to identify a suitable CMO that can meet our manufacturing timeline requirements.
 Even if we were to find a CMO, such CMO would need to produce ARCALYST at a different manufacturing site, potentially using a different or more costly process, or at a different scale.
 We cannot provide any assurance that the technology transfer from Regeneron to us or to another CMO will be successful in producing ARCALYST in sufficient quantities or of acceptable quality, if at all, or that we or another CMO will produce a comparable product to the satisfaction of regulatory authorities, which could delay, prevent or impair the further development, if any, or commercialization of ARCALYST.
 Further, we may be unable to establish a new agreement with another CMO on acceptable terms, if at all.
 In addition, there is typically a transition period when a new CMO commences work.
-Failure to produce sufficient quantities of ARCALYST could result in supply shortages for our patients, result in lost revenue and impact our ability to hold sufficient quantities of safety stock to be properly positioned to address unexpected disruptions to the ARCALYST supply chain.
+Failure to produce ARCALYST in sufficient quantities or of acceptable quality could result in supply shortages for our patients, result in lost revenue and impact our ability to hold sufficient quantities of safety stock to be properly positioned to address unexpected disruptions to the ARCALYST supply chain.